Azure/azure-powershell/src/Workloads/Workloads.Autorest/examples/Stop-AzWorkloadsSapVirtualInstance.md

 Target            :
 ```

 Stop-AzWorkloadsSapVirtualInstance cmdlet stops the SAP application tier and its underlying VIrtual Machine, that is App servers and ASCS instances of the system.
-In this example, you can see that system can be stopped by passing the VIS name and ResourceGroupName of the VIS as inputs.
+In this example, you can see that SAP application and the VMs can be stopped by passing the VIS name, ResourceGroupName of the VIS, and DeallocateVM parameter as inputs.

 ### Example 4: Soft Stop an SAP system
 ```powershell